Saskatchewan Health Authority, Saskatoon Area

 PRAMS (Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to Saskatchewan Health Authority, Saskatoon Area program by the application deadline):

-In 250 words or less, outline your rationale for applying to the SHA Saskatoon area residency program.
-Highlight what appeals to you about the program, how you will fit within the organization's culture and some of your opportunities for growth by the PRAMS deadline.
+Letter of intent - in 250 words or less, applicant is to explain rationale for applying to SHA Saskatoon residency program.
+They should cover what appeals to them about the program, how they will fit with the organization's culture and some specific opportunities for growth.

 Est. stipend: $60,000 per annum